-With the Coronavirus pandemic forcing us to spend longer periods at home our use of streaming services has surged.
+As a result of the Coronavirus pandemic forcing us to spend longer periods at home, our use-age of streaming services changed.
 According to the broadcasting regulator Ofcom, last year 12 million people signed up to a service they had not used before.

 Money.co.uk has taken a look at the average cost per hour of content watched on each of the most popular streaming services using figures from a recent study of lockdown viewing habits.